Blackhawks reacquire Shaw in trade with Canadiens

-CHICAGO (AP) — The Chicago Blackhawks have reacquired pesky forward Andrew Shaw in a deal with the Montreal Canadiens.
+CHICAGO (AP) — The Chicago Blackhawks are hoping a familiar face can help them get back to the playoffs.

-The Blackhawks traded second- and seventh-round picks in next year’s draft and a third-rounder in 2021 to the Canadiens for Shaw and a seventh-rounder in 2021.
+The Blackhawks reacquired Andrew Shaw in a trade with Montreal on Sunday, bringing back the pesky forward just three years after they shipped him to the Canadiens.

 The 27-year-old Shaw had 19 goals and a career-high 28 assists in 63 games last season.
 He is signed through the 2021-22 season with an average annual value of $3.9 million.